Waltercito1/happy-camper-api/README.md

 # The Happy Camper's List
 JavaScript Single Page Application - Fourth portfolio project for Flatiron (102020 - ONL - SE - PT)

 Welcome to The Happy Camper's List.
-This app allows the users to get the packing planing organized prior to a camping trip.
+This app allows the users to get the packing planning organized prior to a camping trip.
 It allows the user to Read, Update, and Deleted list items ('Create' coming soon').

 ## Installation
 You can install this application by running